-Our stores are built using green building and design practices similar to those of Leadership in Energy Efficiency and Design (LEED) Silver.
+Our stores are built using green building and design best practices like those outlined by Leadership in Energy Efficiency and Design (LEED) Silver specifications.

 We use night curtains, natural light harvesting, and LED lighting in stores.
-29 stores were converted to LED lighting in 2020, bringing our total number of LED-lit stores to 171.
+35 stores were converted to LED lighting in 2021, bringing our total number of LED-lit stores to nearly 60% of our fleet.

-We are retro-commissioning our equipment to ensure it is running efficiently and our setpoints are on target.
-In 2020, we retro-commissioned 20 stores, yielding significant energy savings.
+We are retro-commissioning our stores to ensure they operate efficiently and our setpoints are on target, yielding significant energy savings.

-Tom Land, manager of EPA’s GreenChill program, 2019
+Kirsten Cappel, manager of EPA’s GreenChill program, 2021